ln-komandur/linux-utils/Readme.md

 Remove packages one by one

 `sudo snap remove --purge <each package in the list>`

+ For e.g. `sudo snap remove --purge firefox` and `sudo snap remove --purge snap-store`

 Remove the daemon

-`sudo apt remove --autoremove snapd`
+`sudo apt remove --autoremove snapd` or `sudo apt autoremove --purge snapd`

+Delete any leftover cache from Snap with

+`sudo rm -rf /var/cache/snapd/`

+`rm -rf ~/snap`

 ### Prevent ubuntu from installing snap package again